rhday/expenses_frontend/README.md

 ##Installation##
 ```
-    1. See backend for starting the API/Server.
+    See backend for starting the API/Server.
-    2. Copy path for 'index.html'
-    3. Open 'index.html' in new browser window
 ```
 ##Usage##
 ```
+    1. Copy path for 'index.html.'
+    2. Open 'index.html' in new browser window.
+    3. Deposit and withdraw funds from the Expenses Tracker by using the 'Add Transaction' input and button.
+    4. Delete any transaction by clicking on the 'Delete' button.

 ```

 ##Contributing##